kar137/Resume-Analyzer-FastAPI/README.md

 # Resume Analyzer API (FastAPI)

-A microservice built with **FastAPI** that analyzes resumes (PDF/DOCX), extracts skills, and provides career insights using NLP techniques.
+A microservice built with **FastAPI** that analyzes resumes (PDF/DOCX) and extracts skills.
 This project demonstrates modern backend practices and applies the **12-Factor App** principles.

 ---